bradipao/Arduino-snippets/README.md

 **I2C_adt7410** : Read temperature from I2C sensor ADT7410 and print result on UART.
 Init and read operations are UART controlled.

 **BasicWebserver** : Hello-world webserver using Arduino UNO and Ethernet Shield.
 Board initializes serial port, then enables ethernet and wait for DHCP-assigned IP.
 Once IP is obtained, it is forwarded to Serial output.
 Opening IP in a browser, the basic arduino web server provides the Hello World page.

+**WebserverParserequest** : Arduino webserver, with DHCP asigned IP provided through serial output.
+Parse incoming requests of a given format and extract params.
+This example is valid for specific parameters, but can be easily adapted.